 Try Something Different: Apply Zero Trust WITHIN the Servers

 Rapidly evolving modular malware such as Xbash use the legitimate resources already within the servers against the cyber defenders.
-Zero trust within the endpoint is based on the premise that applications, utilities, files, scripts, and even privileges might be used for malicious purpose at any moment.
-Consequently, it applies contain, isolate, default-deny and block those actions necessary for the attacks to be successful.
+Zero trust within the endpoint is based on the premise that applications, utilities, files, scripts, and even privileges might be used for the malicious purposes at any moment.
+Consequently, it applies contain, isolate, default-deny and blocks those actions necessary for the attacks to be successful.
 Alternatives rely on far more labor and skills intensive work of distinguishing the infinite possibilities of good from bad and normal from abnormal.
 Zero trust within the endpoint equates to better protection at less operations.

-If an Xbash-like attack hijacks a server app by exploiting a missing/broken patch or a zero-day vulnerability, or if it’s dictionary attack against a weak admin password - any attempted harmful file or memory actions are blocked, even if the acting process has elevated privileges.
+If an Xbash-like attack hijacks a server app by exploiting a missing/broken patch or a zero-day vulnerability, or if it’s a dictionary attack against a weak admin password - any attempted harmful file or memory actions are blocked, even if the acting process has elevated privileges.
 If an attack loads any script or executable files onto a server, they would not be considered trustworthy to launch.

 In addition to preventing any potentially bad App from harming the rest of the server, isolation prevents the server from harming or stealing from an App and its resources.
-A mission critical app will keep running safely despite the presence of some other malicious process on the server.
+A mission-critical app will keep running safely despite the presence of some other malicious process on the server.

-AppGuard’s zero trust endpoint protection, prevents termination, alteration, or uninstallation and extends this protection to other OS and security tools on the same server.
+AppGuard’s zero-trust endpoint protection, prevents termination, alteration, or uninstallation and extends this protection to other OS and security tools on the same server.

 AppGuard can also deal with the lateral movement tactics of NotPety and Xbash-like attacks.
 Credentials in memory and files are inaccessible to the malware.
 Should a nearby server without AppGuard attempt a remote code execution attack, this would be blocked too.

-All in all, AppGuard’s zero trust delivers better protection for less effort, and it does all this with the lightest server and network footprint in the industry.
+All in all, AppGuard’s zero-trust delivers better protection for less effort, and it does all this with the lightest server and network footprint in the industry.